KnowledgeForwardSolutions/CheckDigits.Net/README.md

 provided by CheckDigits.Net uses the table generated from the quasigroup specified on page 111 of Damm's doctoral dissertation.

+`DammAlgorithm` implements `IMaskedCheckDigitAlgorithm` and can be used to validate values that are formatted with non-check digit characters (for example, a value formatted with spaces or dashes for human readability).

 #### Details

 * Valid characters - decimal digits ('0' - '9')